christianspecht/roboshell-backup/readme-full.md

   - the drive letter of the NAS drive
   - the name of the destination folder on the NAS drive
 - `NasToUsb.bat` backups the whole NAS drive to an external USB drive
-(which can be encrypted with [TrueCrypt](http://en.wikipedia.org/wiki/TrueCrypt)).
+(which can be encrypted with [TrueCrypt](http://en.wikipedia.org/wiki/TrueCrypt) / [VeraCrypt](https://en.wikipedia.org/wiki/VeraCrypt)).
 You can specify in the `config.xml` file:
   - the drive letter of the USB drive
-  - settings for TrueCrypt (optional)
+  - settings for TrueCrypt/VeraCrypt (optional)
-*(If enabled, RoboShell Backup will automatically mount and dismount your TrueCrypt volume - [read more about how to set this up](http://christianspecht.de/2012/04/30/roboshell-backup-1-1-now-with-truecrypt-integration/))*
+*(If enabled, RoboShell Backup will automatically mount and dismount your TrueCrypt/VeraCrypt volume - read more about how to set this up for [TrueCrypt](http://christianspecht.de/2012/04/30/roboshell-backup-1-1-now-with-truecrypt-integration/) / [VeraCrypt](http://christianspecht.de/2018/01/07/veracrypt-integration-for-roboshell-backup/))*

 The idea is that you run `PcToNas.bat` regularly on each of your machines (by putting it into your Startup folder, for example), so that all your important data is always on your NAS drive, including the local stuff from each machine.
 Then, every time you feel like taking a complete backup of your NAS, you plug an external USB drive to any of your machines and run `NasToUsb.bat` to copy the whole NAS on the USB drive.